ArmoryNode/Trailblazor-old/README.md

 # Trailblazor
 A hiking, camping, and backpacking companion app.
-Written in Blazor, using .NET 6.
+Written in C#, using Blazor and .NET 6.